Dysphagia: What Happens During a Bedside Swallow Exam

 thicker liquids, pureed foods, soft foods, and even regular foods.
 The SLP will note

-if your voice sounds “wet.”
+voice sounds “wet.”
 That can be a sign of aspiration.

 What happens after a bedside swallow exam for dysphagia?